 Veterinary Regulations and Agencies

 Determining which US agency regulates veterinary products can be very different from regulations as they apply to human pharmaceuticals, biologics and devices.
-Veterinary products in the United States, such as vaccines, drugs, ectoparasitics and certain diagnostics require formal approval processes to be legally marketed.
+Veterinary products in the United States, such as veterinary vaccines, drugs, ectoparasitics and certain veterinary diagnostics require formal approval processes to be legally marketed.
 However, other veterinary products, such as supplements, IV fluids, biomarkers, and medical devices may not require a formal approval process, but may be subject to certain labeling and manufacturing requirements.
-For most products, there are three primary US regulatory agencies which regulated veterinary products, being the FDA-CVM, USDA-APHIS, and EPA.
+For most products, there are three primary US regulatory agencies which regulate veterinary products including the Food and Drug Administration Center for Veterinary Medicine (FDA-CVM), United States Department of Agriculture Center for Veterinary Biologics (USDA-CVB) and the Environmental Protection Agency (EPA).
+In addition, the Association of American Feed Control Officials (AAFCO) may regulate the sale and distribution of animal feeds and animal drug remedies.

-Prior to starting development, it is important to understand which veterinary regulations apply as this can affect study requirements, labeling, manufacturing, and distribution of the end use product.
+Prior to starting development of a veterinary product or technology, it is important to understand which veterinary regulations apply.
+The regulatory purview can affect study requirements, labeling, manufacturing, and distribution of the end use product.
 In most cases, the regulatory purview is based on the product’s mechanism of action (chemical reaction within the body, metabolism, immune modulation, topical insecticidal, etc.).
 The following generally describes the various veterinary regulatory agencies and the veterinary products they regulate.

 US Veterinary Regulations (additional information)